This chapter describes several of the actions and configurations possible with the Convertigo engine Administration Console

 Edit the communication security parameters in SSL tab.
 This tab can be opened by following the procedure To access a configuration category in the Configuration page.

-• SSL debug output (requires JVM restart) : This option, when activated, makes the Java machine write traces about SSL dialogs in Convertigo in stdout console.
+• SSL debug output (requires JVM restart); only available for HTTP connectors : This option, when activated, makes the Java machine write traces about SSL dialogs in Convertigo in stdout console.

 • SSL issuers : This parameter allows to enter a list os SSL issuers to be added to the standard issuers list, used to validate client certificates.